French Somaliland in World War II: Fighting after the armistice

 Between 1 and 10 July several clashes with the Italians took place on the plain of Hanlé, at Ali-Sabieh and along the railroad.
 The border area of western French Somaliland was occupied by Italian troops.
 Under increasing British pressure, they withdrew from Hanlé beginning in October 1940 and from Dagguirou by April 1941, when the French had returned.
-When the government on 10 July learned that the armistice was not yet put into effect in Somaliland, President Philippe Pétain sent General Gaëtan Germain as his personal representative to correct the situation.
+When the government on 10 July learned that the armistice was not yet in effect in Somaliland, President Philippe Pétain sent General Gaëtan Germain as his personal representative to correct the situation.
 Germain arrived at Asmara on 14 July.
 On 19 July the local conseil d'administration (administrative council) voted unanimously (with the exception of Legentilhomme) to remain loyal to Pétain's collaborationist government at Vichy.
 Germain then negotiated the resignation of Legentilhomme and convinced the armistice commission then being set up that it was inadvisable and impractical to demilitarise French Somaliland, in which approximately 8,000 soldiers (with tanks and airplanes) remained on guard.
 French troops with withdrawn from British Somaliland.
 On 23 July Germain succeeded Legentilhomme as commander-in-chief of French forces.
 On the same day, Governor Hubert Jules Deschamps ^{(FR)} was dismissed for his refusal to expel the British consul, with whom he had reached an agreement to supply the colony with food.
 Germain succeeded him as well, thus becoming the supreme civil and military authority in the colony.
 He entered Djibouti on 25 July.
 According to the Service historique de l'armée de terre, the official archives of the French army, which has a dossier of events in French Somaliland from 17 June through 11 July, the colony "ceased to be a theatre of operations" on 28 July.